hlavacs/ViennaTypeListLibrary/README.md

     2 bool
     3 float

+### A More Complex Example: Type Dependent Default values

+In a more complex example we want to define default values for different entity types.
+An entity is a collection of components:

+    //declare components
+    struct VeComponentName {
+  		std::string m_name;
+  	};

+    struct VeComponentPosition {
+        glm::vec3 m_position;
+    };
+    //...

+Entities are now type lists of such components:

+    //declare entities
+    using VeEntityTypeNode = VeEntityType<VeComponentName, VeComponentPosition, VeComponentOrientation, VeComponentTransform>;
+    using VeEntityTypeDraw = VeEntityType<VeComponentName, VeComponentMaterial, VeComponentGeometry>;
+    using VeEntityTypeAnimation = VeEntityType<VeComponentName, VeComponentAnimation>;
+    //...

+The list *VeEntityTypeList* stores all existing entities:

+    using VeEntityTypeList = vtll::type_list<
+        VeEntityTypeNode
+      , VeEntityTypeDraw
+      , VeEntityTypeAnimation
+      // ,...
+    >;

+We now store entities and their components is a data structure that is a list of segments.
+Since the number of entities needed can vary drastically, we need some way to define default values for the segement sizes and the maximum number of each entity type.
+For this case we define a *map*, including a default default value:

+    using VeTableSizeDefault = vtll::value_list< 10, 16 >; //default default value

+    using VeTableSizeMap = vtll::type_list<
+        vtll::type_list< VeEntityTypeNode,		  vtll::value_list< 12, 20 > >
+      , vtll::type_list< VeEntityTypeDraw,		  vtll::value_list< 12, 20 > >
+      , vtll::type_list< VeEntityTypeAnimation,	vtll::value_list< 8, 10 > >
+      //, ...
+    >;

+The numbers in the value_list<A,B> are powers of 2, the default values are thus segment size = 2^A, and max number = 2^B. This can easily be computed with the left shift operator *<<*, i.e., segm size = 1 << A and max num = 1 << B:

+    template<typename E = void>
+    class VecsRegistry : public VecsRegistryBaseClass {

+      static const size_t c_segment_size	= vtll::front_value< vtll::map< VecsTableSizeMap, E, VeTableSizeDefault > >::value;
+  		static const size_t c_max_size		  = vtll::back_value<  vtll::map< VecsTableSizeMap, E, VeTableSizeDefault > >::value;

+    public:
+      //use either a given value or the default value from the map
+      //if there is not default value in the map, use the default default value VecsRegistry(size_t r = 1 << c_max_size) noexcept : VecsRegistryBaseClass() { VecsComponentTable<E>{r}; };
+      //...

+    };

+For a given template entity type *E*, the command *vtll::map< VecsTableSizeMap, E, VeTableSizeDefault >* retrieves the value list from the map.
+If there is no entry in the map, then the default default value is returned.
+For the segment size we need the first value which is returned using *vtll::front_value<>*, the maximum size is retrieved using *vtll::back_value<>*.
+We can use e.g. the max value as default size in the constructor of the class:

+    //use either a given value or the default value from the map
+    //if there is not default value in the map, use the default default value VecsRegistry(size_t r = 1 << c_max_size) noexcept : VecsRegistryBaseClass() { VecsComponentTable<E>{r}; };

+Additionally we want the sum of all max sizes to size a list of all entities regardless of their type.
+So we want to sum up all 1 << c_max_size for all entity types.
+For turning the exponent into a size we need a function *left_shift_1<exponent>* to do this:

+    template<typename T>
+  	struct left_shift_1 {
+  		using type = std::integral_constant<size_t, 1 << T::value>;
+  	};

+Also we want a list of all max sizes, which we get through

+    vtll::apply_map<VecsTableSizeMap, VecsEntityTypeList, VeTableSizeDefault>

+This gives us a list of value lists, which we can turn into type lists using *vtll::transform < ..., vtll::value_to_type >*:

+  	using VecsTableMaxSizes = vtll::transform < vtll::apply_map<VecsTableSizeMap, VecsEntityTypeList, VeTableSizeDefault>, vtll::value_to_type>;

+We get a list with the second value using *vtll::transform< VecsTableMaxSizes, vtll::back >*, for which we apply the *left_shift_1* function to get the powers of two.
+Finally we apply the *vtll::sum<>* function to summ up the numbers:

+  	using VecsTableMaxSize = vtll::sum< vtll::function< vtll::transform< VecsTableMaxSizes, vtll::back >, left_shift_1 > >;

+This is already a number and we can now use this as default value for storing a list of all entities:

+    class VecsRegistryBaseClass {

+    public:
+      VecsRegistryBaseClass( size_t r = VecsTableMaxSize::value ) noexcept; //use as default value

+    //...
+    };

 ## Implementation

 Implementations use mostly either recursions, parameter packs and/or C++ folding expressions.
 Some use special command like tuple commands or sizeof...